Campana Factory: History

 The building was one of the first to be completely air conditioned.
 As a consequence, operational windows were considered unnecessary and were never added.
 Its automated assembly lines and mechanical mixers were considered to be state-of-the-art technologies.
 Cosmetic ingredients were dropped from the third floor to the second floor to be mixed.
 The company also moved its administrative offices in the building.
 Desks were established in rows to maximize space, a new idea at the time, but now one of the most common methods of desk arrangement.

 A glass block wing was added to each end of the first floor in the 1940s and is the only major addition since the plant opened.
 The Campana Company was purchased by Dow Chemical of Midland, Michigan in the early sixties which allowed it to function as a separate unit.
 Because Campana's president, I. Willard Crull, was asked to briefly serve as Dow's interim president, he was afforded time to shop around Campana so that it would be kept intact by its future owner.
 California headquartered Purex subsequently bought Campana in the mid sixties, made Crull its vice president for health-care products and toiletries.
 Purex moved all operations out of state after Crull's retirement in the mid 1970s and the factory is now closed.
 The building was added to the National Register of Historic Places on April 6, 1979.
-It is now the home of All Dressed Up Costumes and the Fizzy Magic bath bomb company.
+It is now the home of All Dressed Up Costumes and Fizzy Magic Bath Bombs.